ErisianArchitect/rollgrid/README.md

 89AB
 CDEF
 ```
-If you were to translate it by the offset `(1, 1)`, the result would be this grid:
+If you were to translate it by the offset `(1, 1)`, the result would be this grid (without modifying the values during repositioning):
 ```
 5674
 9AB8